What is this medicine?

 infection (especially a virus infection such as chickenpox, cold sores, or herpes)

-an unusual or allergic reaction to pemetrexed, mannitol, other medicines, foods, dyes, or preservatives
+an unusual or allergic reaction to pemetrexed, other medicines, foods, dyes, or preservative

 pregnant or trying to get pregnant